Aug 24, 2022

-In this tutorial, we are going to show you how to use the df command to check disk space in Linux, and the du command to monitor disk usage.
-If you’re a Linux user, these two essential tools will help you manage your files more effectively.
+In this tutorial, we are going to show you how to use the df command to check disk space, and the du command to monitor disk usage in terminal.
+These are the two essential Linux commands that will help you manage your files more effectively.

 df and du commands have a slightly different purpose when analyzing a hard drive.
 In order to avoid confusion, we’ll explain them in separate sections.
 Let’s begin with the df command!